Where Should Emergency Exit Signs Be Installed?

 - International Building Code

-Need guidance on your emergency light and exit requirements for your commercial building?
-Contact Unifour Fire & Safety today!
+Need guidance on emergency lighting and exit requirements for your commercial building?
+Contact Unifour Fire & Safety today.

 Unifour’s Emergency & Exit Lighting Services in the Southeast

 Since 1984, we have been the company to call for emergency and exit lighting services for businesses, organizations, and restaurants.
-One of the main reasons your neighbors have been trusting Unifour Fire & Safety for over 30 years is because we are a one-stop shop for fire protection services in the Southeast.
+One of the main reasons your neighbors have trusted Unifour Fire & Safety for over 40 years is because we’re a one-stop shop for fire protection services in the Southeast.

-If you have questions about your emergency lights or current fire protection systems, contact us today at 866-511-5540.
+If you have questions about your emergency lights or current fire protection systems, contact us today.